grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ### Element snapping and alignment

-When moving elements around the canvas, snapping and alignment guides to help you create more precise layouts.
+When you're moving elements around the canvas, snapping and alignment guides help you create more precise layouts.

 // TODO: Add demo video